Our contribution to climate protection: CO2-neutral airport operations

 Thinking globally: high quality offset certificates

-High quality offset certificates support ecological projects that achieve verifiable reduction of CO2 emissions within the global cycle.
-Our aim: by achieving further CO2 reductions through our own actions, the proportion of offset certificates purchased will be reduced step by step.
+Hamburg Airport supports numerous projects around the world that contribute to achieving verifiable reductions of CO₂ emissions within the global cycle.
+Our aim: by achieving further CO₂ reductions through our own actions, the proportion of offset certificates purchased will be reduced step by step.
+By 2035, we aim to reduce our CO₂ emissions to zero.
+Until this goal is achieved, we are offsetting emissions with certificates from these projects:

 We switch over wherever we can – and will continue to do so